 Building up on the knowledge gained in the core curriculum, students can customize and focus their learning experience to best fit their individual skills and goals.

 Marshall University MBA students can specialize in an “Concentrations” by taking two electives in one functional area.
 Concentrations include:

-- Accounting (Available on campus and online)
+- Accounting (Available on campus)

 - Finance (Available on campus only)

 - Human Resource Management (Available on campus only)

 - General MBA (for students who choose not to specialize and take electives from each area; available on campus and online)